prometheuxresearch/docs/docs/sdk/api/explanation/explainer.md

         json_glossary = None) -> String
 ```

-Generates a textual explanation for a given fact after the reasoning process.
+Generates a textual and a visual explanation for a given fact after the reasoning process.

 **Parameters:**